InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 ---
 ### 14th to 16th April 2020 in Madrid, Spain

-Welcome to the 10th InnerSource Commons taking place in Madrid, Spain!
+Welcome to the 10th InnerSource Commons taking place in *your living room*! ;) We're going virtual!
+See details below and watch this space for updates!

 ### COVID-19 and InnerSource Commons current Status

 As of now, the InnerSource Commons Madrid Summit is taking place.
-We suggest you follow general recommendations by the WHO and - once in Spain - those of the Spanish government.
-We are constantly updating the [COVID-19 related page](https://innersourcecommons.org/events/isc-spring-2020-coronavirus/).
+However, not in Madrid, Spain.

+First of all, apologies for the delayed update.

+The current situation as you all know has quickly evolved and we all need to be socially responsible.
+Our first priority is the safety of everyone and we have decided to celebrate the April meeting as a *virtual* meeting where we all can keep collaborating, and learning from each other.

+With this new way of proceeding in mind, we would like to know from your side, if you're willing to participate at the InnerSource Commons in a virtual way.

+We are still discussing about the format, but we can promise i*we'll do our best to foster networking, collaboration*, and explore new ways to run a conference as this one, full of great discussions and insights.

+Some questions from our side:
+* If you are a speaker, would you participate in this new format?
+* As you're an attendee, would you be willing to attend online talks and open discussions?

+There are still a lot of open questions we're trying to resolve as soon as possible.
+These go from the infrastructure to use, how to record presentations (in the case we are), if speakers will present live or recorded.

+Finally, if you have already registered and paid for the ticket entry, *we'll do a refund as soon as the provider allows us* to proceed.

 ### Registration